Exact Representation of Sparse Networks with Symmetric Nonnegative Embeddings: Related Work

 \section{Related Work}

-\paragraph{Node clustering} There is extensive prior work on the node clustering problem~\citep{schaeffer2007graph,aggarwal2010survey,nascimento2011spectral}, perhaps the most well-known being the normalized cuts algorithm of \cite{shi2000normalized}, which produces a clustering based on the entrywise signs of an eigenvector of the graph Laplacian matrix.
+\paragraph{Community detection via interpretable factorizations} There is extensive prior work on the community detection / node clustering problem~\citep{schaeffer2007graph,aggarwal2010survey,nascimento2011spectral}, perhaps the most well-known being the normalized cuts algorithm of \citet{shi2000normalized}, which produces a clustering based on the entrywise signs of an eigenvector of the graph Laplacian matrix.
 However, the clustering algorithms which are most relevant to our work are those based on non-negative matrix factorization (NMF)~\citep{lee1999learning,berry2007algorithms,wang2012nonnegative,gillis2020nonnegative}.
-One such algorithm is that of \cite{yu2005soft}, which approximately factors a graph's adjacency matrix $A \in \{0,1\}^{n \times n}$ into two positive matrices $H$ and $\Lambda$, where $H \in \mathbb{R}_+^{n \times k}$ is left-stochastic (i.e. each of its columns sums to $1$) and $\Lambda \in \mathbb{R}_+^{k \times k}$ is diagonal, such that $H \Lambda H^{\top} \approx A$.
-Here $H$ represents a soft clustering of the $n$ nodes into $k$ clusters, while the diagonal entries of $\Lambda$ represent the prevalence of edges within clusters.
+One such algorithm is that of \citet{yu2005soft}, which approximately factors a graph's adjacency matrix $\mA \in \{0,1\}^{n \times n}$ into two positive matrices $\mH$ and $\bm{\Lambda}$, where $\mH \in \mathbb{R}_+^{n \times k}$ is left-stochastic (i.e. each of its columns sums to $1$) and $\bm{\Lambda} \in \mathbb{R}_+^{k \times k}$ is diagonal, such that $\mH \bm{\Lambda} \mH^{\top} \approx \mA$.
+Here $\mH$ represents a soft clustering of the $n$ nodes into $k$ clusters, while the diagonal entries of $\bm{\Lambda}$ represent the prevalence of edges within clusters.
 Note the similarity of the factorization to our model, save for the lack of a nonlinearity.
-Other NMF approaches include those of \cite{ding2008nonnegative}, \cite{yang2012clustering}, \cite{kuang2012symmetric}, and \cite{kuang2015symnmf} (\textsc{SymNMF}).
+Other NMF approaches include those of \citet{ding2008nonnegative}, \citet{yang2012clustering}, \citet{kuang2012symmetric}, and \citet{kuang2015symnmf} (\textsc{SymNMF}).